UniqueNetwork/unique-docs/source/jsapi.rst

 One way to protect funds is to introduce severe rate limits globally, i.e. for all users of the smart contract, but it also degrades the user experience, especially if there are malicious players who race for free contract calls.

-The `setContractSponsoringRateLimit` only limits the call rate for each address, so it is designed to be used with White Lists, enabled by `toggleContractWhiteList`_, when the number of addresses is limited.
+The `setContractSponsoringRateLimit-ink`_ only limits the call rate for each address, so it is designed to be used with White Lists, enabled by `toggleContractWhiteList`_, when the number of addresses is limited.

 So the quick recipe for secure smart contract sponsoring is::

     RATE LIMIT + WHITE LIST

-The contract owner (address that deployed it) can add user addresses to the white lists using `addToContractWhiteList`_ method.
+The contract owner (address that deployed it) can add user addresses to the white lists using `addToContractWhiteList-ink`_ method.
 For a dApp this can be combined with user registration, when the account is confirmed (or captcha or KYC is passed, for example).

 Toggle Contract Allow List (EVM)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^